Istaroth/agile_radar/radar/2019-01-01/virtual-augmented-mixed-reality.md

 Memory cards app is running on Hololens.
 The team also refactored it, so it can ran on smartphones (Android and iOS).
 A new backend is created to support more topics than the existing presidents and planets.
 * **Lampenfieber app**
-The app is created by the partner medialesson.
+The app is being created by the partner medialesson.
 The ImmersiveNow team will maintain it.

-The memory cards apps is already used in Haufe akademie seminars.
+The memory cards app is already used in Haufe akademie seminars.
 Lampenfieber app will be finished in December 2018 or Januar 2019.
 It will be used in Haufe akademie seminars.